zakelm/JobOffersClassification/README.md

 # Job Offers Classification
-A simple implementation of weka classification usin an SVM model to classify Job announcments topics.
+A simple implementation of weka classification using an SVM model to classify Job announcments topics.

 **Note**:
 - Classifies texts from French job announcments web site into 4 classes "commercial", "informatique", "tourism", "btp".